AlonsoRS/PasswordManager/README.md

 ## User stories:
 - As a user, I want to be able to create a User with a name and password
+- As a user, I want to be able to add a website to a User
 - As a user, I want to be able to add a User to a Collection
 - As a user, I want to be able to change the username, password or website to a User
 - As a user, I want to be able to see the username, password and website that I have set for a User